 It's easy to become scared of falling, whether you've ever experienced a bad fall or not.
 But fear of falling actually makes people more vulnerable to falls.
 Why?
-It makes sense when you stop to think about it: A person who is afraid of falling is likely to be more timid and cautious about physical activity.
+It makes sense when you stop to think about it: A person who is afraid of falling is likely to be timider and more cautious about physical activity.
 Because fear of falling can limit your physical activity, it can also make you weaker.
 And weaker people are more prone to fall.

 In other words, it's sensible to be cautious about falls, but letting a fear of falls slow you down has consequences, too.
 Here are some fear-free ways to reduce your risk:

 - Visit your eye doctor.
 Regular eye exams ensure you're getting the right eyeglass prescription, which can help keep you more stable while walking.
 If you have bifocals, you might want to ask for a pair of glasses to use strictly for seeing at a distance.